-Manuscripts submitted to Jurnal Neutrino:Jurnal Fisika dan Aplikasinya must be original work that has not been published or under consideration for publication elsewhere.
+Manuscripts submitted to Jurnal Neutrino: Jurnal Fisika dan Aplikasinya must be original work that has not been published or are under consideration for publication elsewhere.
 The journal welcomes submissions written in English.
-Manuscripts should be no more than 10 pages in length inclusive of tables, figures and illustrations.
+Manuscripts should be no more than 10 pages in length inclusive of tables, figures, and illustrations.

-Manuscript should be typed using word processors (Microsoft Word or Open Office) software.
+The manuscript should be typed using word processors (Microsoft Word or Open Office) software.
 Please use the template provided for Microsoft Word 2003 and Microsoft Word 2007.

-Manuscript submitted to this journal should follow the heading below, except for the review article: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Methods; Results and Discussion; Conclusions; Acknowledgments; and References.
+The manuscript submitted to this journal should follow the heading below, except for the review article: Title; Author name; Author affiliation; Abstract; Keywords; Introduction; Methods; Results and Discussion; Conclusions; Acknowledgments; and References.